uservoice/uservoice-android-sdk/README.md

 You will need a UserVoice account (free) for it to connect to.
 Go to [uservoice.com](https://www.uservoice.com/plans/) to sign up.

+### Pre-release

+This software is in active development and is not ready for production use.

 ### Installation for Eclipse

 * File -> Import... -> General -> Existing Projects into Workspace